 I used Google Sketchup to do the CAD work for a cockpit roughly of the 182’s size (though a bit taller at 56 inches).
 I watched Ebay and won a bundle of used Saitek instrumentation equipment, and after that I was off to the races.
 After a few weeks of planning, a good buddy who flies charters for a living came to town, we went to Home Depot, and we were building a flight simulator.

 Five weeks later the simulator was for the most part done and running.
 I’ve learned a lot about simulator technology, and more about graphic processing units and the voltage loading of USB hubs than I care to admit.
 I’ve even learned about how much leatherette someone will cut for you at Joann’s Fabrics.
-One of the critical things I’ve learned is that a basement flight simulator is an ongoing process.
+One of the critical things I’ve learned is that a home flight simulator is an ongoing process.
 Fix one thing, and another might break.
 Tweak here, and something reacts there.
 That’s because it’s a system, not a static thing, and working in a system is always a process and probably a labor of love.
 But I do love it.
-The sim is great, it looks fantastic and performs astonishingly well, and my buddy says it’s every bit as good as what they train in for their FAA certifications.
-I love flying in it, if only virtually.
-More than that, though, I’ve loved working on it.
-Something like this is very much a Zen activity: you have to love the process, because in some ways the destination never comes.
+The sim is great, it looks fantastic and performs astonishingly well, and it’s every bit as good as what I train in for certification time.
+And it’s fun.
+More than that, though, I’ve enjoyed working on it.

 I hope you like the site, and thanks for coming by.
 I’d love to hear from you, and you’re welcome to email me at ontheglideslope at gmail dot com.